Cork City Dance Artists in Residence at Firkin Crane 2017 – 2020

 Additionally, as part of their residency Junk Ensemble created a new site-specific work as part of Cork Midsummer Festival in June 2018, working with some of the boys from FC/DC, professional dance artists.
 The piece was performed in a Sunbeam Bingo Hall.

 Junk Ensemble was founded in 2004 by identical twin sisters Megan Kennedy and Jessica Kennedy to create works of brave and imaginative dance theatre.
 Previous Artists in Residence at Tate Britain, the multi-award winning company have built a reputation in Ireland as dance innovators.
 Junk Ensemble’s work has toured throughout the UK, Europe, Ireland and New York and continues to tour nationally and internationally.
 Their productions are often created in collaboration with artists from other disciplines to produce a rich mix of visual and performance styles that seeks to challenge the traditional audience performer relationship.
 This approach has led to productions being created in non-traditional or found spaces as well as more conventional theatre spaces.

-Cork’s Dancer in Residence at Firkin Crane 2016 – 2017 is supported by The Arts Council, Cork City Council and Firkin Crane.
+Cork City Dance Artist in Residence at Firkin Crane 2017 – 2018 is supported by the Arts Council, Cork City Council and Firkin Crane.